 General Dentistry with Dr. Hoffman

-Here at Family and Implant Dentistry, an AlloDerm graft has been the top solution for solving gum recession for our patients in Lincoln, NE.
-AlloDerm incorporates donated, regenerative tissue for use in covering the exposed areas of gum recession.
-This new tissue bonds with your natural tissue to restore the frame of your gums and heal areas affected by periodontal disease.
+At Family and Implant Dentistry, an AlloDerm graft can be applied to reverse gum recession for our patients.
+AlloDerm incorporates donated, regenerative tissue that we use to restore receding gums.
+This new tissue bonds with your natural tissue to heal your gums and reverse the affects of periodontal disease.

 Frequently Asked Questions

 How can you fill in the gaps of my receding gum line?